jlizakowski/array_pirate/README.md

 Makes Array give more meaningful errors and fewer exceptions.

-When an array is accessed with a bad index,

-## Getting started

-    $ require "ArrayPirate.rb"   #may become a gem soon

 ## Using it

 Let's say you have an array filled with valuable treasure